talhasenpai/Soul-Fire/Readme.md

-Figma to Index.html for importing to wp
+Figma to Index.html for importing to wordpress via Direct Import Method